 Ensuring a professional approach and adherence to safeguarding procedures and professional boundaries the project provides advocacy and support covering a variety of areas such as :

-crisis support including attendance at A&E, GP appointments and follow-up hospital visits, taking women to sexual violence services in the event of a rape and a multitude of other support related services.
-Clients have demonstrated that A Way Out as it is often the only place that a woman will turn to and trust when facing a crisis situation.
+Attending A&E, GP/sexual health appointments and follow-up hospital visits.
+Supporting women to access sexual violence services in the event of a rape/assault and a variety of other support related services.
+Clients have demonstrated that A Way Out is often the only place that a woman will turn to and trust when facing a crisis.

-support and signposting to partner agencies focussing upon reducing substance misuse and addiction
+support and signposting to partner agencies focussing upon substance misuse and addiction

-support and signposting to partner agencies addressing domestic abuse and exploitation
+support and signposting to partner agencies addressing issues such as Domestic Abuse, Honour Based Violence, Adult Safeguarding and Adult Social Care

 support with the criminal justice agencies